pantheon-systems/documentation/source/content/guides/enterprise-billing-center/03-site-portfolio-report.md

 ### All Active Sites in Portfolio

 This information provides a snapshot of the active sites in your portfolio, including now-deleted sites that were active the last time the invoice was generated.
-This information does not show site that were deleted before the invoice was generated, inactive, or sandbox sites.
+This information does not show inactive sites, sandbox sites, or sites that were deleted two or more invoice periods ago.

 ### Deactivated Sites